oalvarez-in/devops-exercise/README.md

 ## Deliverable

-- A link to the public docker registry where the image is published.
+- Public docker registry link where the image is published.
   [Registry](https://hub.docker.com/r/oalva/arkondata-app)

 - A link to your repository containing: